5G vs 6G key differences

 • Energy Efficiency: A focus on green communication, aiming for networks that consume far less power per bit transmitted than 5G.

-See also Top 10 Most Dangerous Metals for Humans
+See also Top 10 Most Expensive Metals in the World

 5G vs 6G: Key Differences